Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Nicely fitted jacket but seemed durable; looked comfortable, too.

-There’s only one hitch: it’s not readily available in the
+It’s not readily available in the

 U.S., where I do almost all of my hiking.
 (It's widely available just about everywhere else, including Canada!)